-No limited contributor shall make or offer to make a contribution to a limited contributee.

-- No limited contributor shall make a contribution to any candidate, officeholder, or political committee, directing or requesting that the contribution be made in turn to a limited contributee. - (3) No limited contributor shall transfer any amount of money or anything of value to any entity, directing or requesting that that entity use what was transferred to contribute to a limited contributee. - (4) No limited contributee shall accept a contribution from a limited contributor. - (d) Prosecution.
-A violation of this section is a Class 2 misdemeanor." - (c) This section becomes effective January 1, 1998, and applies to all contributions solicited, made, or accepted on or after that date. - \$2 CHECKOFF FOR POLITICAL PARTIES FINANCING FUND AND CHANGE IN THE METHOD OF DISTRIBUTING MONEY FROM THAT FUND.
+- Solicit a contribution from a limited contributor to be made to that limited contributee or to be made to any other candidate, officeholder, or political committee; or - (2) Solicit a third party, requesting or directing that the third party directly or indirectly relay to the prohibited contributor the prohibited contributee's solicitation of a contribution. - (c) Prohibited Contributions.
+While the General Assembly is in regular session: - (1) No limited contributor shall make or offer to make a contribution to a limited contributee. - No limited contributor shall make a contribution to any candidate, officeholder, or political committee, directing or requesting that the contribution be made in turn to a limited contributee. - (3) No limited contributor shall transfer any amount of money or anything of value to any entity, directing or requesting that the entity use what was transferred to contribute to a limited contributee. - (4) No limited contributee shall accept a contribution from a limited contributor. - (d) Prosecution.
+A violation of this section is a Class 2 misdemeanor." - (c) This section becomes effective January 1, 1998, and applies to all contributions solicited, made, or accepted on or after that date. - CHANGE THE METHOD OF DISTRIBUTING MONEY FROM THE POLITICAL PARTIES FINANCING FUND.